-- 1. Remove access cover on top of housing. - 2.
-Remove air cleaner top, rotating counter clock-wise by hand.
+- 1. Remove access cover on housing. - 2.
+Loosen outer wing nut and remove cover.
 Remove element. - 3.
-Wipe inside of air cleaner housing with a clean, damp cloth to remove any dirt accumulation, especially in the area where the element seals against the housing. - 4.
-Inspect the element by placing a bright light inside and rotating slowly.
+Inspect air cleaner housing for any condition that might cause a leak and correct as necessary. - 4.
+Wipe inside of air cleaner housing with a clean, damp cloth to remove any dirt accumulation, especially in the area where the element seals against the housing. - 5.
+Inspect element by placing a bright light inside and rotating slowly.
 If any holes or tears are found in the paper, discard this element.
-If no ruptures are found, the element can be cleaned. - 5.
-Check new air filter elements for any shipping damage. - 6.
-Install cleaned or new elements in the reverse order to the above.
-Tighten cover until it snaps into locked position.
+If no ruptures are found, the element can be cleaned. - 6.
+If a new air filter element is to be used, check it closely for shipping damage. - 7.
+Install cleaned or new element in the reverse order to the above.
+Tighten wing nuts firmly and replace cotter pin. - 8.
+Inspect to ensure that the end cap seals tightly 360 degrees around the air cleaner body. - 9.
+Replace access cover.

 In the event that the filter element must be reused immediately, compressed air cleaning (as follows) is recommended since the element must be thoroughly dry.
-Direct compressed air through the element in the direction opposite to the normal air flow through the element.
+Direct compressed air through the element in the direction opposite to the normal airflow through the element.

-Move the nozzle up and down while rotating the element.
-Be sure to keep the nozzle at least one inch (25.4 mm) from the pleated paper.
+Move the nozzle up and down while rotating the element in the direction opposite to the normal airflow through the element.